fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 59: سُورَةُ الحَشۡرِ (Al-Hashr) - 17**
+**Surah 39: سُورَةُ الزُّمَرِ (Az-Zumar) - 48**

-Thus, in the end, both [the deniers of the truth and the hypocrites] will find themselves in the fire, therein to abide: for such is the recompense of evil­doers.
+and obvious to them will have become the evil that they had wrought [in life]: and thus shall they be overwhelmed by the very truth which they were wont to deride.
  <!--END_SECTION:quran-->